lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 review some of the simplifications we've made.
 Our future tutorials will cover these topics in more detail, and show how Lexy helps to address them when building real-world AI applications.

-- **Dataset size**: Our [sample data](https://github.com/lexy-ai/lexy/blob/main/sample_data/documents/hotd.txt) is small, both in the number of documents and the size of each document.
+- **Dataset size**: Our [sample dataset](https://github.com/lexy-ai/lexy/blob/main/sample_data/documents/hotd.txt) is small, both in the number of documents and the size of each document.
 In fact, our dataset is so small that we don't even need to perform retrieval; we could simply choose to include all of our documents in the prompt with each API call.
-But in real world applications, we might have thousands or millions of documents, in which case we'll need to dynamically retrieve the documents that are most relevant for a particular query.
+But in real world applications, we might have millions of documents, in which case we'll need to dynamically retrieve the documents that are most relevant for a particular query.
 - **Document chunking**: We've used the full text of each document as context for our language model.
 Documents used in real-world applications will be much longer.
 We'll often want to break our documents up into smaller pieces (i.e., chunks), and use those pieces to construct more informative prompts for our language model.
 - **Multimodal data**: Our documents only contain text data.
-In practice, they will include other types of data including images, audio, and video.
+In practice, real-world data will include other types of data including images, audio, and video.
 We'll often want to embed and retrieve multimodal data, and to query for one modality using another (e.g., search for images using audio, or search for text using video).
 - **File-based documents**: Our documents consist of "free form" text.
 In practice, our documents may be stored as